MikaWerner/Remember/README.md

 Gameplay:

 Repeat the deep ethirial sounds on the small button control panel.
-Slide vertically to get different notes.
+Slide the buttons vertically to get the right notes in order to make the bridge get closer.